wizgurl101/Battleship/README.md

 ## What have I learnt from this project
 - Implementing the observer pattern
 - basic networking concept using Java net library
+- Applying OOP concepts
+- Using Java Swing library to make GUI